 All changes you make to a preference domain usually take effect immediately (although this doesn’t mean that the application belonging to this domain is immediately taking notice of your changes).
 This is compliant with the behavior which Apple stipulates for up-to-date versions of macOS.
 You don’t need to care about saving data.
 However, it is still possible to store changes “explicitly and immediately” as you may be used to from classic applications.
 Select the menu item File > Save or press the key combination ⌘ + S.

 When saving preference files manually, PrefEdit may sometimes show a warning message indicating that some other application has modified the settings while you were editing them, so there could be a conflict between the version you are saving and the version currently on disk.
 You can choose which version to keep in this case.
 Such a situation can occur when the application associated with the preference settings is currently running or was running in a short time frame before opening the file.
 As noted in the introduction, you should thus avoid making changes to preferences when the corresponding application is active at the same time.
+You’ll find additional notes below in the section Change of data in the background.

 You can not only edit preference settings, but any file which is using the property list format (plist) of macOS.
 Just double-click the file in the Finder, or select the menu item File > Open (⌘ + O) in PrefEdit.
 The window to review the contents of the file will open.